How To Lower Your Mortgage Payment

 Let’s look at all the ways you can save money on your monthly mortgage payment.

 A lower interest rate can mean big savings.
-For example, on a $200,000 30-year-fixed loan, reducing the interest rate from 5% to 4% can mean a monthly savings of almost $120.
+For example, on a $200,000 30-year-fixed loan, reducing the interest rate 1% can mean a monthly savings of almost $120.

 If you’re looking to lower your mortgage payment, keep an eye on the market.
 Look for rates that are lower than your current interest rate.
-When rates drop, contact your lender to lock your rate so it doesn’t go up before your loan closes.
+When mortgage rates drop, contact your lender to lock your rate.

 Another way to get a lower rate is to buy down your rate with points.
-Mortgage discount points are an upfront fee, paid to your lender at closing, to get a lower rate.
+Mortgage discount points are upfront prepaid interest paid as a part of your closing costs to get a lower rate.
 Each point is 1% of the loan amount.
 For example, on a $200,000 loan, one point would cost you $2,000 at closing.
-One point generally results in an interest rate reduction of .25% to .5%.
+One mortgage point generally results in an interest rate reduction of .25% to .5%.

 Whether discount points make sense for you is generally a matter of how long you plan to stay in the home.
 If you only see yourself in the home for a few more years, it’s probably less expensive to pay a slightly higher interest rate.
 However, reducing your rate by half a percent could save you thousands over the course of a 30-year loan.

-Mortgage insurance can add quite a bit of money to your monthly payment.
+Mortgage insurance can add quite a bit of money to a borrower’s monthly payment.
 How you get rid of mortgage insurance depends on what type of loan you have.

 If you got your FHA loan after June 1, 2013, you likely pay a monthly mortgage insurance premium (MIP).
 If you put more than 10% down, you’ll have to pay MIP for the first 11 years, but if you put less than 10% down, MIP is required for the life of your loan.